Jan Král

-Jan Král (born 5 April 1999) is a Czech professional footballer who plays as a centre-back for FK Jablonec on loan from Belgian First Division A club Eupen.
+Jan Král (born 5 April 1999) is a Czech professional footballer who plays as a centre-back for Czech First League club Sigma Olomouc.

 Career

 He made his senior league debut for Varnsdorf on 30 July 2017 in their Czech National Football League 1–0 home loss against Třinec.

 On 24 June 2022, Král signed a three-year contract with Eupen in Belgium.
 In January 2023, he returned to his native Czech Republic to join FK Jablonec on loan until the end of the season.

+On 10 September 2024, Král signed a contract with Sigma Olomouc until summer 2028.